-Wholesale distributors (WD) plays the role of the bridge between the pharmaceutical manufacturers and the retailers and healthcare providers.
-WDs purchase inventory from manufacturers, either entire product lines or specific products based on downstream demand, and redistribute them to a variety of outlets - namely hospitals, pharmacies, clinics, and independent drug stores.
+Wholesale distributors (WD) are the bridge between the pharmaceutical manufacturers, retailers and healthcare providers.
+WDs purchase inventory from manufacturers, either entire product lines or specific products based on downstream demand.
+They redistribute those products to a variety of outlets - namely hospitals, pharmacies, clinics, and independent drug stores.

 WDs struggle with the same problem that nearly all stakeholders in the global pharmaceutical supply chain face: visibility.
 For distribution, one of the most important business processes is forecasting, which becomes incredibly difficult when there is little visibility beyond immediate supply partners.
 Most tracking systems stop once a packet of drugs reaches its next destination, but that may only be the very beginning of the packet’s journey.
 If a WD were able to unlock their downstream supply data, they would be able to drastically reduce forecast error and lag/lead times, in turn greatly lowering the cost of logistics.